In his own words – London artist Gary Drostle’s background.

 Since 2000 I have built up a successful studio in south east London creating large scale site specific artworks to my own designs and occasionally collaborating with other artists.

-With over twenty-five years experience now under my belt and a mantlepiece full of awards my work is now in demand abroad too.
-Over the last few years I have gained international recognition for my mosaics, completing major commissions in Iowa, Chicago, California and Washington DC as well as work in Colombia and Chile.
+With thirty years experience now under my belt and a mantlepiece full of awards my work is now in demand abroad too.
+Over the last few years I have gained international recognition for my mosaics, completing major commissions in Iowa, Chicago, California and Washington DC.
+I have also been luck enough to work on community projects in Colombia and Chile.
 At home I continue to create major public artworks including commissions for TFL – Transport for London, Chester City Council, London Borough of Bexley, The Royal College of General Practitioners and many more.

 Becoming interested in all things mosaic I began looking at the specific British heritage of mosaic art.
 Unfortunately it soon became apparent that there was precious little information on the more recent mosaic history in the UK.
 Many of the major mosaic studios operating through the Victorian era, some of which went through to the 1960’s and 70’s had disappeared without trace.
 So I was very happy to be one of the founders of the BAMM Andamento mosaic journal and be on the magazines editorial board to try and record this fascinating crafts history.